EduardoAlbertoPalacios/SampleBankingApp/README.md

 # Language
 The entire project is designed with kotlin language.

+- Use of Jetpack compose framework for Login and Register module.
+- Use of XML files and AppCompactActivity class in Home module.

 ## Project structure
 The project implement the clean architecture guidelines as follows: